How to Keep Your Cool During Exam Week

 “Life ultimately means taking the responsibility to find the right answer to its problems and to fulfil the tasks which it constantly sets for each individual.” -Viktor E. Frankl, Austrian neurologist and Holocaust survivor

 Sometimes you’re at a point where you can’t see any way to manage.
 You might have controlled what could, altered your perspective, followed the process and anticipated the worst, but you’re stuck despite all of it.
 What do you do?
 Get unstuck, of course.
 How?
 Be pragmatic.
 Your job is to find a way, any way, that works.
 Could you get a mediocre grade and compensate with assignments?
 Could you fail this exam and go for the resit?
 Could you drop the course and take another one instead?
 You can’t always get what you want the way you want it, but maybe you can get what you want in a different way.
 Maybe that way is even better than the original way.
-As Seneca said, “I shall use the old road, but if I find a shorter and easier one I shall open it up.
+Seneca put it well once again: “I shall use the old road, but if I find a shorter and easier one I shall open it up.
 The men who pioneered the old routes are leaders, not our masters.”
 Not all hope is lost.
 Just find a road, any road, that works.

 6. Amor fati